Cybersecurity for boutique legal businesses

 —famous last words.

-WordPress has more than 50,000 active plug-ins, with a great deal of them devoted to security… but which ones are right for you?
-While ratings and ease of use are certainly valuable, it’s worth examining the actual security features that each plug-in offers.
+Plug-ins are a software component that add a specific feature to a computer program, like an SEO plug in that analyzes how well your site is optimized for search.
+WordPress has more than 50,000 active plug-ins to tailor your website to your needs (partly why it’s so popular), with a great deal of them devoted to security… but which ones are right for you?
+While reviewing available options, ratings and ease of use are certainly valuable, it’s worth examining the actual security features that each plug-in offers.
 From our experience, we’ve found that no one plug-in is a perfect solution, and that combining various security plug-ins is often your best bet.
 With that being said, plug-in security is not a numbers game!
-Having more plug-ins not only makes your website bulkier and harder to troubleshoot when something goes wrong… it also increases your attack surface, especially if there are known vulnerabilities for your plug-ins or if they’re out of date.
+Having more plug-ins not only makes your website bulkier and harder to troubleshoot when something goes wrong.
+It also increases your attack surface, especially if there are known vulnerabilities for your plug-ins or if they’re out of date.

 Next, we’re going to look at how to stop hackers from logging into your website with a few simple tips around log-ins and users.